At the third edition of Electric Days in Starnberg Torqeedo presented the future of electric boating.

-Clean and quiet, electric boats are known as a great way to relax on the water, giving boaters a chance to breathe easy.
+Clean and quiet, electric boats are known as a great way to relax on the water, giving boaters a chance to breathe easily.
 Now, they also have the power to take your breath away.

-Guests also toured Torqeedo’s Nimbus 365, the test platform for the company’s high-tech Deep Blue Hybrid system which offers clean propulsion and complete onboard energy management.
+Attendees also toured Torqeedo’s Nimbus 365, the test platform for the company’s high-tech Deep Blue Hybrid system that offers clean propulsion and complete onboard energy management.
 Deep Blue Hybrid collects renewable energy from the wind and sun, stores it in high-capacity lithium batteries, and makes it available for propulsion or for hotel loads like air con, water making and cooking.
 This drastically reduces generator runtime and its associated noise, smell and vibration, making the owner’s life onboard more luxurious, peaceful and relaxing.

-Practical alternatives for commercial clients who want to reduce their carbon footprint and protect sensitive areas were also demonstrated, including a VSR RIB with Cruise 10.0 custom-tailored for use as a coach boat for sailing clubs and a heavy-duty, Deep Blue outboard-powered ZenPro 580 RIB for harbor and marina support by the electric workboat experts at Naviwatt.
+Practical alternatives for commercial clients who want to reduce their carbon footprint and protect sensitive areas were also demonstrated, including a VSR RIB with Cruise 10.0 custom-tailored for use as a coach boat for sailing clubs and a heavy-duty, Deep Blue outboard-powered ZenPro 580 RIB for harbor and marina support built by the electric workboat experts at Naviwatt.

 The Rand Picnic Boat with Cruise 10, a popular rental boat for use in urban waters around the world, proved its credentials as an enjoyable, easy-to-drive platform for spending time with family and friends on the water.
-Litore One, a small catamaran with four built-in sunbeds and a wine chiller, and the 5-metre Lario 580 offered two perfect places to unwind.
+Litore One, a small catamaran with four built-in sunbeds and a wine chiller, and the 5-meter Lario 580 offered two perfect places to unwind.
 Both small boats are silently powered by a Travel 1103.

 Find high-resolution pictures at the: › Torqeedo Dropbox